tundish/blathnaid/blathnaid/book/chapters.rst

 A lost friend
 -------------

 “What happened to your horse?”, he asked.
-Jack didn't want to say frankly, still feeling at fault for not having saved him somehow.
+Jack didn’t want to say frankly, still feeling at fault for not having saved him somehow.

-He caught the look on Jack's face, and it hinted enough, so he changed the subject.
+He caught the look on Jack’s face, and it hinted enough, so he changed the subject.

 Payback
 -------